 CARING FOR FILLINGS

 To maintain your fillings, you should follow good oral hygiene practices – visit your dentist regularly for cleanings, brush with a toothpaste containing fluoride, and floss at least once daily.
 If your dentist suspects that a filling might be cracked, he or she will take x-rays to assess the situation.
-If your tooth is extremely sensitive, you feel a sharp edge, you notice a crack in the filling, or if a piece of the filling is missing, call your dentist for an appointment.
+If your tooth is extremely sensitive, you feel a sharp edge, notice a crack in the filling, or if a piece of the filling is missing, call your dentist for an appointment.